-12 steps Program are the core intellectual and spiritual content of AA fellowship (Alcoholics Anonymous) that outlines the program.
-These twelve steps are in fact principles which are spiritual in nature.
+12 steps Program is the core intellectual and spiritual content of AA fellowship (Alcoholics Anonymous) that outlines the program.
+These twelve steps are in fact principles that are spiritual in nature.
 When these principles are accepted and new routines and behaviors flow out of them; they lead to calm the obsessions relating to drinking and drugging thereby resulting in a happy and useful life.

-Alcoholics Anonymous (AA) and its 12 steps program has been here for more than 80 years now, as a fellowship that has changed the life of multitude.
+Alcoholics Anonymous (AA) and its 12 steps program has been here for more than 80 years now, as a fellowship that has changed the lives of a multitude.
 Although it is not a ‘treatment’ per se and doesn’t claim itself to be, a number of studies and repeated accounts of successful recovering patients have shown that working on 12 steps results in reduced drinking and drugging leading to abstinence.
 The principles of AA are embodied in the 12 steps and in AA literature.
 Moreover, sponsors play an important role as well.
-They are established members, enjoying sobriety for a substantial period and have applied the 12 steps to their own lives.
+They have established members, enjoying sobriety for a substantial period, and have applied the 12 steps to their own lives.
 Mentor other members, give advice and support thereby helping in completing the 12 steps.
-They also guide in terms of the mindset, paradigms and tasks needed to achieve this goal.
+They also guide in terms of the mindset, paradigms, and tasks needed to achieve this goal.
 Sponsors help both new and other established members of AA, but ‘newcomers’ are given special importance when it comes to support and help.

 It also believes that alcoholism is never cured.
 Once it is there alcoholism or the inability to use the mood-altering substances aka drugs can never be used safely and recovery and sobriety are the only ways of living and normal life.
 Many members who subscribe to this program remain in recovery for many many years and they do so by regularly working the 12 step program and attending 12 step meetings and groups.